 Please read this page: Getting done what needs to be done: Tangible Contribution

 Q: Are there any exceptions to any of the above policies and procedures?

 To maintain our system without the need for managers or administrators, flexibility is already included in the system itself and there are no exceptions to the above policies and procedures.

 Q: Why is this system so rigid/black and white/etc.?

-There are two primary reasons for this system being designed with such clear boundaries.
-The first is because flexibility is built into the system already in that the expectations are low, multiple allowances without any consequences are built in for the unexpected, and people can miss calls and/or tangible contribution as frequently as they need to as long as they are always making up the time required by the system.
-The second reason is to maintain it as truly hands-off, eliminating anyone needing to be the person who determines what reasons are acceptable exceptions to the rules, and which reasons are not, because flexibility for “life just happening” is already built in.
+Foremost is because flexibility is built into the system.
+The expectations are low, multiple allowances without any consequences are built in for the unexpected, and people can miss calls and/or tangible contribution as frequently as they need to as long as they are always making up the time required.
+The second reason is to maintain a straightforward standard that does not leave room for interpretation.
+As we’ve said before, flexibility for “life just happening” is already built in.

 Q: I’m thinking about applying to be a Pioneer or Satellite Member and I have questions about something on this page (or anywhere on this website), what do I do to get clarification?

 Please email us at ONECOMMUNITYGLOBAL@GMAIL.COM!
 We are happy to answer any question you may have and every question we get is integrated into this website to further improve it as a resource.

 Q: How will these policies and procedures translate when moving onto the property?